Internal Links

 With an SBIG ST9XE CCD this gives me a field of 13' x 13'.

-My Orion Optics 245mm f/6.3 Newtonian is a beautiful planetary telescope and a joy
+My Orion Optics 245mm f/6.3 Newtonian and 300mm f/5.3 Newtonian are beautiful planetary telescopes and a joy

-Both those big Newtonians were made by expert
+Both of my former massive Newtonians (the 14" and 19.3") were made by expert

 telescope builders Rob (mounts) and Jim (optics) Hysom, formerly AE of Luton;